brendenlake/omniglot/README.md

 Lake, Brenden M., Salakhutdinov, Ruslan, and Tenenbaum, Joshua B. (in press).
 Human-level concept learning through probabilistic program induction. _Science_.

-We are grateful for the [Omniglot](http://www.omniglot.com/) encyclopedia of writing systems for helping to make this data set possible.
+We are grateful for the [Omniglot](http://www.omniglot.com/) encyclopedia of writing systems for helping to make this data set possible, and for [Jason Gross](https://people.csail.mit.edu/jgross/) who was essential to the development and collection of this data set.

 ### CONTENTS